 Specialization required — Building a native app means finding a team of developers that specialize in Android and iPhone development.

 Separate development efforts — It takes two separate development efforts to build an app for both Android and iPhone.
 Development may take more time as a result.
 On the other hand, if you’re only planning to develop for either Android or iPhone, this consideration doesn’t matter as much.

 A web app is a responsive website that can launch in a browser on a desktop computer, tablet, or mobile device.
 Web apps are designed to look good on any device and work with any operating system.
 As a result, web apps are a more cost-effective option and faster to build.
 If your goal is to offer mobile-friendly content to a wide range of users, this may be a good option.

 Web App Pros

-Easy to Maintain — Since web apps use standard website development coding, web apps are just as fast to build and updates as a regular website.
+Easy to maintain — Since web apps use standard website development coding, web apps are just as fast to build and update as a regular website.